UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How do you read a gas meter with 4 dials?

 Reading a 4-dial meter requires you to read the pointers from left to right.
-The first and third dials will turn clockwise, while the second and fourth turn counter-clockwise.
+The first and third dials turn clockwise, while the second and fourth turn counter-clockwise.
 Always record the lowest number if the pointer rests between two digits, and remember that if a pointer falls between 9 and 0, you should record it as 9.

 Do you read gas meters left to right or right to left?